mgmartel/WP-Tiles/readme.txt

 == Description ==

+With WP Tiles you can add tiles to your WP install by simply putting `[wp-tiles]` in your posts and pages, using [Tiles.js](https://github.com/thinkpixellab/tilesjs), as seen on [Pulse.me](http://pulse.me).

+See the plugin in action on the frontpage of [Trenvo.com](http://trenvo.com/) and [CreatedByDanielle.com](http://createdbydanielle.com).

 *If you want to help develop this plugin, visit the [GitHub repo](https://github.com/mgmartel/WP-Tiles).*

-With WP Tiles you can add tiles to your WP install by simply putting `[wp-tiles]` in your posts and pages, using [Tiles.js](https://github.com/thinkpixellab/tilesjs), as seen on [Pulse.me](http://pulse.me).

-See the plugin in action on the frontpage of [Trenvo.com](http://trenvo.com/).

 = Usage =